microsoft/Deep3DFaceReconstruction/readme.md

 ```
 If you download our pre-compiled binary file, put it into ./renderer subfolder as well.

-Finally, replace the library path in ./renderer/rasterize_triangles.py (Line 26) with "./renderer/rasterize_triangles_kernel.so"
+Replace the library path in Line 26 in ./renderer/rasterize_triangles.py with "./renderer/rasterize_triangles_kernel.so".
+Replace "xrange" function in Line 109 in ./renderer/rasterize_triangles.py with "range" function for compatibility with python3.

 ### Testing with pre-trained network ###